cartermjones/computer-networking-with-python/README.md

 <b> Overview </b>

-The code in this repository is (supposed to be) a multi-threaded server script (server.py) and a single-threaded client script (client.py).
+The code in this repository is a multi-threaded server script (server.py) and a single-threaded client script (client.py).
 They are written in Python 3.5.1 and are adapted from code on Geeksforgeeks.com, RealPython.com, and from the Kurose/Ross Computer Networking textbook and its companion material, as well as Python documentation.

 Specific links for adapted material (besides the Kurose/Ross material):